Bret A. Champion, Ed.D.

 Champion was a member of the second corps of the "Teach For America" program – which recruits and trains teachers to serve in low-income communities.
 Dr. Champion’s first teaching positions were in inner-city schools in Houston, Texas and Baton Rouge, Louisiana.
 He received his Doctorate in Education (Ed.D.) from the University of Texas, his Masters in Education (M.Ed.) from Texas State University, and his BA in English Literature from the University of Houston.

 Dr. Champion’s wife, Marcee, is an adjunct professor at Austin Community College.
-Their sons, Alan and Nicholas, attend Leander ISD schools.
+Their sons are Alan, who is a college student and Nicholas, who attends school in Leander ISD.

 If you have specific area questions, a good first place to start is our web page listing phone numbers and email addresses of those people who might best address your question or concern.